EWaterman/EWaterman.github.io/_posts/Ch1/0001-05-01-how-to-be-productive.md

 - Similarly, **have a designated work spot.** If you work in the same place you sleep and watch cat videos, you’re going to have trouble staying focused on your work.
 If you take a break, leave your work spot.

-- **Block out access to distractions.** Unplug your TV, disconnect from the internet, move your other work out of the room… There are many ways to force yourself to stay on task.
-You could even download an app blocker like [Cold Turkey](https://getcoldturkey.com/) that shuts you out from certain programs temporarily while you work.
+- **Block out access to distractions.** Unplug your TV, disconnect from the internet, disable social media notifications, clear everything except your work from the room… There are many ways to force yourself to stay on task.
+You could even download an app blocker like [Cold Turkey](https://getcoldturkey.com/) that shuts you out from certain programs temporarily while you work or [Forest](https://www.forestapp.cc/en/) that grows trees on your phone while you stay productive.

 - **Be accountable to someone.** It’s easy to justify to yourself that you can take a week off from writing but when that week turns into a month, you have yourself a problem.
 Whether it be your mom, your friend, your Twitter followers or a fellow writer, make sure someone other than you knows you’re trying to make a comic.
 By forcing yourself to give daily or weekly updates to someone about your progress, you’ll feel more obligated to finish your work.
 If you have one, (and I highly suggest you do) you can use your e-mail list for this purpose.
 Not only will it help you to maintain progress but it will also provide the opportunity to give updates to your followers.